Discounts and allowances: Examples

+Taxation treatment

+Before 2014, suppliers in the United Kingdom were permitted to add VAT to the discounted price, even if payment was not made within the discount period and therefore due in full.
+This provision generated a shortfall in taxation revenue and also meant that UK practices were not in line with the EU's VAT Directive of 2006, which specified that value added tax was to be levied on the actual price paid.
+Proposals were put forward in the budget of 2014 to amend the UK's taxation law in this respect.
+In the telecommunications and broadcasting sectors (where there was no obligation to provide a VAT invoice), the law was amended from 1 May 2014, while in other sectors of the economy, the change was effective from 1 April 2015.

 Preferred payment method discount

 Some retailers (particularly small retailers with low margins) offer discounts to customers paying with cash, to avoid paying fees on credit card transactions.

 Partial payment discount

-Similar to the Trade discount, this is used when the seller wishes to improve cash flow or liquidity, but finds that the buyer typically is unable to meet the desired discount deadline.
+Similar to the trade discount, this is used when the seller wishes to improve cash flow or liquidity, but finds that the buyer typically is unable to meet the desired discount deadline.
 A partial discount for whatever payment the buyer makes helps the seller's cash flow partially.

 Sliding scale

 A discount offered based on one's ability to pay.
 More common with non-profit organizations than with for-profit retail.

 Forward dating

 This is where the purchaser doesn’t pay for the goods until well after they arrive.
 The date on the invoice is moved forward - example: purchase goods in November for sale during the December holiday season, but the payment date on the invoice is January 27.

 Seasonal discount

 These are price reductions given when an order is placed in a slack period (example: purchasing skis in April in the northern hemisphere, or in September in the southern hemisphere).
 On a shorter time scale, a happy hour may fall in this category.
 Retailers organize big discounts on almost every season in order to make space for new inventory for the upcoming season.
-This benefits the buyer as they can get 30% - 50% OFF on the product they weren't able to buy before.

 Generally, this discount is referred to as "X-Dating" or "Ex-Dating".
 An example of X-Dating would be: